Frequently asked questions

 For how long do people go to see a counsellor/therapist?

 The length of therapy or counselling depends on your needs and concerns.
 I offer both short-term and longer-term therapy and counselling.
-The duration of your therapy will be something we would discuss in initial sessions.
+The duration of your therapy will be something we would discuss in session periodically as your therapy progresses.

 Will the process of therapy make me feel better?

 The aim of therapy and counselling is to help you gain a deeper insight into the difficulties you are facing so that you can begin the process of making positive changes to your life.
 At times, the process of gaining insight into our struggles can release deeply held feelings, which can be difficult.
 This is not unusual and over time usually ease.
-This is where the relationship between therapist and client is important; because time will be given to empathically helping you work with your feelings, in order to move to a sense of greater wellbeing.
+This is where the relationship between therapist and client is important because time is given to help you work with your feelings, in order to help you move to a sense of greater wellbeing.

 How long is a therapy or a counselling session?